DilanCF/CMSC412_notes/lecture/Lecture20.md

 ![Alt text](image-5.png)

-Nything directly onnected to bus must conform to protocol
+Nothing directly connected to bus must conform to protocol

 Since multiple units, must worry about who uses it and when, for how long , etc

-May be n amount of busses
+May be `n` amount of busses

-Main thing processr is doing is executing instrucitons
+Main thing processor is doing is executing instructions

 Has interface to PCI bus

 What must the interface on the CPU side have?
 * BUffers, etc.

-Different types o=f controllers tht have different capabilites
+Different types of controllers tht have different capabilities

-microcode: instrucions that can be execed at low level
+microcode: instructions that can be execed at low level

 Microprogramming has very limited instructions due to its size and height

 ![Alt text](image-6.png)

-Move some info from CPU complex into some registers in microcontroller that is connnected to bus
+Move some info from CPU complex into some registers in micro controller that is connected to bus

-All these devics were made long time ago <sup>TM</sup>
+All these device were made long time ago <sup>TM</sup>

 Executing machine instruction from CPU
-* Machien instructions that can midify registers
+* Machine instructions that can modify registers

 Memory-mapped IO